Elektrobit/ebcl_template/docs/tools/initrd.md

  1. Read in YAML configuration file
  2. Add BusyBox binary
+ 3. Download and extract additional packages
- 3. Add kernel modules, extracts the specified modules
+ 4. Add kernel modules, extracts the specified modules
- 4. Creates device nodes for initrd image based on the configuration.
+ 5. Creates device nodes for initrd image based on the configuration.
- 5. Copy all specified files and directories into the initrd image
+ 6. Copy all specified files and directories into the initrd image
- 6. Generates init script
+ 7. Generate the init script
- 7. Generate initrd based on all the files with `cpio`
+ 8. Generate initrd based on all the files using `cpio`

 ## Configuration options